Three U.S. Marines Killed in Drowning Accident.

 The area has changed considerably since the Second World War and although the camp was put to use as housing following the departure of the American Forces I am unaware of any of the old structures which remain to be seen. - The 2 pictures here show Bob Hope signing autographs at Springtown in 1943 and Torpedo man Leo "Moose" Sangiolo and his mate at Springtown.

-On the right is the Commissioning of Springtown Camp on 5th February 1943.
+Above is the Commissioning of Springtown Camp on 5th February 1943.
 The United States Marine is Captain Donald Kennedy ( After the Battle Magazine)

 The Stuart Lee Rice Photographic Collection of Springrown Camp